Top 10 Companies That Buy Houses for Cash in 2026

 2. Knock

-• Time to close: Varies
+Time to close Varies

-• 📍 Locations: Statewide in AL, AZ, CA, CO, DC, FL, GA, IL, KY, MD, MI, MN, NH, NJ, NC, OH, OR, PA, SC, TN, WA, WI
+Locations Statewide in AL, AZ, CA, CO, DE, DC, FL, GA, IL, IN, IA, KS, KY, LA, MD, MI, MN, NE, NH, NJ, NC, OH, OK, OR, PA, SC, SD, TN, TX, WA, WI, WY

 Knock's bridge loan model lets customers borrow against their current home's equity to make a non-contingent offer on a new house before selling.